tobixen/plann/README.md

 Simple command-line CalDAV client, making it possible to add calendar events, browse an agenda and do task management.

 This is the experimental new version of my old [calendar-cli project](https://github.com/tobixen/calendar-cli/).
-The old repository was forked, hence there are a lot of references to calendar-cli everywhere, and this repository includes all the old code.
-This will be cleaned up eventually.
+The old repository was forked, so there is a lot of references to calendar-cli here, and quite some of the documentation describes calendar-cli rather than plann.
+This will be cleaned up properly before the 1.0-release.

 ## Other tools